18F/core-values/pages/vision-mission.md

 * responds to public needs, with public participation/engagement
 * has great teams of technologists
-* builds, or buys, great tools and services, more quickly, for less
+* builds or buys great tools and services, more quickly, for less

 ## Mission

-18F is a civic consultancy for the Government, inside the Government, working with Federal agencies to rapidly deploy tools and services that are easy to use, cost efficient, and reusable.
+18F is a civic consultancy _for_ the Government, _inside_ the Government, working with agencies to rapidly deploy tools and services that are easy to use, cost efficient, and reusable.

 We are transforming government from the inside out, creating **cultural change** by working with teams inside agencies who want to create great services for the public.

-We are a **trusted partner** for agencies working to transform how they build and buy tools and services.
+We are a **trusted partner** for agencies working to transform how they build and buy tools and services in a user-centered way.

 We will accomplish our mission by:

 * putting the needs of the public first
 * being design-centric, agile, open, and data-driven
 * deploying tools and services early and often
-* staying true to our [values](core-values/index.html)